-Learning Area: Modern Foreign Languages HOLA: Mr G Palmer Subject Coordinator: Mr G Palmer
+Learning Area: Modern Foreign Languages HOLA: Mr A Lamb Subject Coordinator: Ms M Caballero

 French is spoken by approximately 220 million people spanning the five continents and 30% of the English language today boasts French origins.
 This popular language is offered at GCSE as a full option language to students who have studied the language at KS3 or have French as their native language.
 Students who have studied French at KS3 will be expected to continue with a language at GCSE.
 Students study the full course which includes four papers: Listening, Speaking, Reading and Writing.
 The reading and writing papers feature a section on translation both to and from French.
-Students follow the AQA French course and this explores a range of topics at GCSE level such as Media.
-Sport and Leisure, Free Time.
+Students follow the AQA French course and this explores a range of topics at

 GCSE level such as Media, Sport and Leisure, Free Time, Business, Work and Employment and Travel and Tourism.
 French lessons feature independent and collaborative activities, delivering the course content whilst seizing opportunities to raise student cultural awareness and converse solely in the target language.
-Student progress outside of the lesson is consolidated through the provision of homework tasks across the four skills and use of the Rosetta Stone Advantage program.

 A grade 7 or above at GCSE provides a foundation for further study at A Level and at university.
-A Level teaching in this subject has a 66% A - A pass rate, with some students going on to study French or French and Business at degree level.
+A Level teaching in this subject has a 66% A^{} - A pass rate, with some students going on to study French or French and Business at degree level.
 The key skills learnt at GCSE enable students to be world citizens and to have awareness of current affairs, social and environmental issues.